LeoonZHANG/libsg/README.md

 1, Do not reinvent wheels, encapsulate good wheels.

-2, Using C to build important infrastructure, but not everythng.
+2, Using C to build important infrastructure, not everything.

 ## Download releases